-Apple, Mac, Mac OS, and Safari are trademarks of Apple, Inc. registered in the U.S. and other countries.
+Apple, Mac, OS X, and Safari are trademarks of Apple, Inc. registered in the U.S. and other countries.

-The Casper Suite, JAMF Software, the JAMF Software logo, and the JAMF Software Server (JSS) are trademarks of JAMF Software, LLC, registered in the U.S. and other countries.
+The CASPER SUITE, COMPOSER®, the COMPOSER Logo®, JAMF SOFTWARE®, the JAMF SOFTWARE Logo®, RECON®, and the RECON Logo® are registered or common law trademarks of JAMF SOFTWARE, LLC in the U.S. and other countries.